undergrad-partner-school

 Student Organizations

-If you are interested in music, you can join the Oberlin College band or chorus.
-For those interested in acting, there is a drama club you can become part of.
-You have a talent for media and communication?
+Students interested in music can join the Oberlin College band or chorus.
+For students with a talent for acting, there is a drama club.
+Interested in media and communication?
 Oberlin College publishes its own newspaper and has its own radio station.

 FAQ